bablokb/circuitpython-vameter/README.md

 sampling-interval is larger than 330ms, no data-loss occurs regardless of display-updates.

+During active measurement, the default setup not only displays the values, but also plots of the data.
+This is also costly (in speed and memory) and can be disabled in `main.py` with the constant `DEF_PLOTS`.

 For ex-post data-visualization, save the data from the serial output to a file, remove comment-lines and then use the [Python Datamonitor](https://github.com/bablokb/py-datamon) to create